-Vulnerability Penetration Testing Outline 1) To verify that the accounts with policy-based passwords have logically sufficient strength based on the measured duration and communication bandwidth when brute-force attacks are launched at these accounts, and that applicable policy is enforced to newly create accounts.
-2) To verify that the TOE remains secure when a fuzzing test is performed against the execution format of the stored procedures managed by the TOE and usage parameters.
+Vulnerability Penetration Testing Outline (1) To verify that the accounts with policy-based passwords have logically sufficient strength based on the measured duration and communication bandwidth when brute-force attacks are launched at these accounts, and that applicable policy is enforced to newly created accounts.
+(2) To verify that the TOE remains secure when a fuzzing test is performed against the execution format of the stored procedures managed by the TOE and usage parameters.
 To verify that the TOE's processes are protected by memory execution prohibition functionality that coordinates with the hardware and the OS, and that unauthorized operations to remove protection are prohibited.
-3) To verify that no known vulnerability remains in this TOE by using Metasploit and related attack codes.
-4) To verify that the TOE remains secure even when illegally formatted data and/or special character codes are used, by performing a fuzzing test for ID authentication information.
-5) To verify that unnecessary network ports are open by use of the port scan tools and vulnerability scan tools.
+(3) To verify that no known vulnerability remains in this TOE by using Metasploit and related attack codes.
+(4) To verify that the TOE remains secure even when illegally formatted data and/or special character codes are used, by performing a fuzzing test for ID authentication information.
+(5) To verify that no unnecessary network ports are open by using the port scan tools and vulnerability scan tools.
 Also, to verify that unexpected network port control does not occur due to possible factors, including the TOE's start-up timing, by comparing the results obtained from multiple tools.
+(6) To verify by memory dump that there remains no residual information, which leads to unauthorized access, on the memory upon completion of the TOE execution process.
+Also, to verify that access control is enforced on the file systems in which the protected assets are stored.